Aditea19/RAG_System/README.md

 # AI-Powered Document Search (RAG System)

-This project is a Retrieval-Augmented Generation (RAG) application designed to extract insights from PDF documents using Google Gemini, LangChain, and ChromaDB.
-It enables users to upload one or more documents and interact with them through question answering, summarization, and multi-document comparison.
+This project is a Retrieval-Augmented Generation (RAG) application that enables users to extract insights from PDF documents using Google Gemini, LangChain, and an in-memory vector store.
+Users can upload one or more documents and interact with them through question answering, summarization, and multi-document comparison — all processed in real time.

-Built with Streamlit, this system demonstrates how modern LLMs can be combined with vector databases to create intelligent document-processing tools suitable for enterprise environments.
+Built with Streamlit, this system showcases how Large Language Models (LLMs) and vector-based retrieval can be combined to create an intuitive and powerful document analysis tool.

 ---

 ## Overview

-The application processes uploaded PDFs by extracting text, splitting it into meaningful chunks, generating embeddings, and storing them in a persistent vector database.
-Users can then query the documents, obtain summaries, or compare multiple documents in a structured format.
+The application processes uploaded PDFs by extracting text, splitting it into meaningful chunks, generating embeddings, and storing them temporarily in an in-memory vector store.
+Users can then:

+Ask questions about any uploaded document

+Generate concise summaries

+Compare multiple PDFs side-by-side

-The focus of this project is reliability, correctness, and transparency in retrieval-based answering.
+The system is designed for correctness, transparency, and a clean user experience.

 ---